cnrancher/docs/content/rancher/v2.x/en/installation/options/api-audit-log/_index.md

 ## Enabling API Audit Log

-The Audit Log is enabled and configured by passing environment variables to the Rancher server container.
+The Audit Log is enabled and configured by passing environment variables to the Rancher Server container.
 See the following to enable on your installation.

 - [Single Node Install]({{< baseurl >}}/rancher/v2.x/en/installation/single-node/#api-audit-log)